Want to subscribe to our blog?

 Make sure the home has a safe place for the dog to rest in.
 Nervous dogs often find comfort in these “safe space” areas.
 If you are house sitting too, this will be their familiar space, so it is important to respect their bed/resting areas as places they can go to and be undisturbed.

 If the dog is coming to stay with you, make sure they have a dedicated space to rest undisturbed.
 You can do this by making it nice and comfy with their bedding (smells of home) in a quiet place.
-Our ADAPTIL Calm pheromone diffusers for dogs are also a great idea.
+Our ADAPTIL Calm Diffusers for dogs are also a great idea.
 Simply plug this in near to their bed and let the natural calming messages take effect.

 Extra tip!
 Summer dog care can be more challenging due to the hotter conditions.
 So just be sure that they are both in a cool environment with good ventilation.